News Articles and Videos

 Social media, drugs and alcohol, bullying…these are all issues that can present challenges for kids as they navigate through their teenage years.

-Allegheny County District Judge Ron Arnoni and National Youth Speaker and author Brad Killmeyer addressed each of these topics during a recent presentation for students in grades 8-12 at Brentwood Middle/High School.
-As a Brentwood graduate and former mayor of Brentwood, Judge Arnoni told the students that he feels a special obligation to help them make good decisions and avoid the negative consequences that poor
+Ron Arnoni and National Speaker and author Brad Killmeyer addressed each of these topics during a recent presentation for students in grades 8-12 at Brentwood Middle/High School.
+As a Brentwood graduate and former mayor of Brentwood, Arnoni told the students that he feels a special obligation to help them make good decisions and avoid the negative consequences that poor decisions can bring.

 The Bethel Park Chronicles